 We join the Royal Family, the whole of the Commonwealth,and the whole world in mourning her passing.

-The Commonwealth Nations have the biggest music audience in the world with over 2.5 billion people.
-The theme in 2022 is "Peace Between Nations" and we have an International Section this year for non-Commonwealth songwriters to join and show support.
+The Commonwealth of Nations is the biggest music audience in the world with over 2.5 billion people.

 The CSC is open to all residents and nationals of the 56 Commonwealth Nations and their Oversees Territories.
 All songwriters and artists who are residents or nationals of these nations are eligible to participate and represent their country.
 The CSC showcases the music and talent of the participating nations, promotes awareness of cultures and geography, and seeks above all else to strengthen ties between nations through the shared medium of music.
 For full details of each Commonwealth country and links to detailed country profiles visit the Commonwealth Nations Official Website.